mikofb/pyaero/readme.md

 ### Step 03

-Moove to the PyAero directory
+Move to the PyAero directory

 ### Step 04